What is Swing Dance?

-Several styles of dance are under the Swing umberella; Balboa, Solo Jazz/Charleston, Collegiate Shag, Lindy Hop and Tap are a few examples of Swing Dance and although the most popular style is Lindy Hop, Collegiate Shag is rapidly making a name for itself across the globe and especially here in Brighton.
+Several styles of dance are under the Swing umbrella; Balboa, Solo Jazz/Charleston, Collegiate Shag, Lindy Hop and Tap are a few examples of Swing Dance and although the most popular style is Lindy Hop, Collegiate Shag is rapidly making a name for itself across the globe and especially here in Brighton.

-Danced originally by greats such as Shorty George and Twistmouth George, Lindy Hop began its life in the early 1930s at the Savoy Ballroom, Harlem, NY.
+Danced originally by greats such as Shorty George and Twistmouth George, Lindy Hop began its life in the late 1920's at the Savoy Ballroom, Harlem, NY.
 It was created and developed by African Americans to make it what it is today with people dancing Lindy Hop in every corner of the earth.

 Soon after its creation, Frankie Manning got his hands on it and well, the rest is history.